-If you need further guidance around the application process, or if you are unable to submit an application online, contact us at business.gov.au or by calling 13 28 46.
+If you need further guidance around the application process, or if you have any issues with the portal, contact us at business.gov.au or by calling 13 28 46.

-7.1.
-Attachments to the application
+7.1 Attachments to the application

-Provide the following documents with your application:
+You must provide the following documents with your application:

-- project plan outlining delivery of your project, and including: - the roles of project partner/s - a plan of how the project will benefit youth under 18 years of age - identification of an appropriate venue/s to hold the events - risk mitigation strategies. - project budget - letters of support from project partners (template provided on www.business.gov.au) - certificate of incorporation (where applicable for incorporated associations and incorporated not for profit organisations) - trust deed (where applicable).
+- project plan outlining delivery of your project, and including: - the roles of project partner/s - a plan of how the project will benefit youth under 18 years of age - identification of an appropriate venue/s to hold the events - risk mitigation strategies, including a contingency plan if the event delivery format must change. - project budget - letters of support from project partners (template provided on business.gov.au). - certificate of incorporation (where applicable for incorporated associations and incorporated not for profit organisations) - trust deed (where applicable).

-You must attach supporting documentation to the application form in line with the instructions provided within the form.
+You must attach supporting documentation in line with the instructions provided in the portal.
 You should only attach requested documents.
+The total of all attachments cannot exceed 20MB.
 We will not consider information in attachments that we do not request.

-7.2.
-Joint applications
+7.2 Joint applications

 You must appoint a lead organisation in your collaborative project.
 Only the lead organisation can submit the application form and enter into the grant agreement with the Commonwealth.
-The application should identify all other members of the proposed group and include a letter of support from each of the project partners.
+The application must identify all other members of the proposed group and include a letter of support from each of the project partners.
 Each letter of support should include: